 IC cards are highly beneficial for traveling to Japan.
 You can buy them as a ticket to a ride or a locker at a railway station and for a beverage or snack from vending machines or convenience stores.

 In Kyoto, you can find ICOCA cards, the local version of PASMO, and SUICA cards.
-IC cards are valid anywhere in Japan, so you can get an ICOCA card in Tokyo metro stations.
+IC cards are valid anywhere in Japan, so that you can get an ICOCA card in Tokyo metro stations.